pluginever/wc-min-max-quantities/readme.txt

 == Description ==
-WC Min Max Quantities for WooCommerce is an extension that allows you to set minimum and maximum allowable product quantities and price per product and order.
+WooCommerce Min Max Quantities is an extension that allows you to set minimum and maximum allowable product quantities and price per product and order that can be purchased.

 = How Min Max Quantities for WooCommerce will benefit you: = &#9989;	Make custom packages for various occasions.